 Pippin decided he wanted to help too.
 It being hot and the pool being set up, he mostly runs around Mowgli style.
 Which helps in the toilet training department too.
 I did put a diaper on him, but it reminded me of this TED talk on letting kids do dangerous things.
 The speaker did not mention cooking naked, but I'm sure that would qualify.

 I thought it particularly funny a couple days later, when Shane found this article on why you should not let your kids play in the beach sand.
 And how washing their hands off in the sea water will only compound the risks of getting ill.
 And if you finish the article you learn the chilling fact that such risky behavior results in 7% of children getting diarrhea.
 I thought for sure it would have been cancer, given the sternness of their warning.
 But no, just a few extra trips to the toilet.
 I can just see all the kids at the beach now.
 Sitting on a pristine, antiseptic blanket, being careful not to touch the sand, and every 5 min washing with hand sanitizer.
 Fun.
 I'm sure most kids would pick the small risk of and upset digestive tract over a lifetime of- not living.
-The scones turned out well and amazingly enough, no one got hurt.

 But the trip did remind me to set up some swim lessons for the big kids.
 Which I did yesterday.
 And of course being last minute we were stuck with whatever time slots no one else wanted, meaning we'll be going at traffic times.
 Twice a week, as there were no back to back times either.
 But at least its on 15 min so the other kids will not have to wait too long before getting back in the car to wade our way home.
 And hopefully we can get a better time slot once school starts.